Skip to main content

 VERY LOW AVAILABILITY

-Bahamas has a tiny Jewish community concentrated in Nassau.
-No kosher certification infrastructure exists.
-Travelers requiring kosher food should contact Nassau's Jewish community or bring provisions.
-Resorts may accommodate requests with advance notice.
+The Bahamas has a tiny Jewish community based in Nassau, and there is no kosher certification system.
+If you keep kosher, contact Nassau's Jewish community or pack your own provisions.
+Resorts can sometimes accommodate requests if you give them advance notice.

 Common Allergens